opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 .. code-block:: bash

-   $ dovetail run --testsuite ovp.1.0.0
+   $ dovetail run --testsuite ovp.next

-Without any additional options, the above command will attempt to execute all mandatory and optional test cases.
+Without any additional options, the above command will attempt to execute all mandatory and optional test cases with test suite ovp.next.
 To restrict the breadth of the test scope, test areas can also be specified using the '--testarea' option.
 The test area can be specified broadly using arguments 'mandatory' and 'optional'.
 The mandatory tests can be narrowed further using test area arguments 'osinterop', 'vping' and 'ha'.
 The optional tests can be narrowed further using test area